-I am currently a doctoral student in the Department of Psychology at Harvard University, working with Mahzarin Banaji.
+I am a postdoctoral fellow in the Department of Psychology at Harvard University, working with Mahzarin Banaji.

-I am committed to promoting diversity and equality in the academy and beyond.
+Diversity and Equality: I am committed to promoting diversity and equality in the academy and beyond.
 Part of this is ensuring that students and researchers have access to high-quality mentorship.
 Please reach out to me if you would like to learn more about what it’s like to be a graduate student or a scientist in psychology.
 Please also see my resources page here.